klangston469/Final-project-MATH144/README.md

 Motivation
- - Every year the Japanese conpany Sanrio (known for characters like Hello Kitty) holds a popularity contestb for its characters.
+ - Every year the Japanese conpany Sanrio (known for characters like Hello Kitty) holds a popularity contest for its characters.
 What patterns are there to the top 80 characters for the past 5 years?

 To start I wanted to see how character name length is distributed across the ranked characers from 2020-2025